 Easy Patient Management

-“Basically, we digitized the old-school registration clipboard using a combination of the Chrome Enterprise and our proprietary app,” Dixon says.
+“Basically, we digitized the old-school registration clipboard using a combination of the Chrome Enterprise and our proprietary app,” says Dixon.
 “The system is often plugged into electronic health records.
 We get the necessary metrics from every patient, which helps us accurately predict treatment times when they check-in.
 Our goal is to decrease patient anxiety that comes with waiting.”

 Chrome is an incredibly powerful OS designed specifically for the cloud.
 While many people use it individually on the consumer side, Google Chrome Enterprise gives organizations the benefits of Chrome OS — speed, simplicity and security — across all business areas.